 Also known as Blakesmere or Black Mere Pool, this moorland pool near Leek is rumoured to contain a bloodthirsty mermaid who will attack unwary swimmers.
 Well, you won’t be unwary now that we’ve warned you.
 Find the Mermaid’s Pool about three miles from Leek, on the summit of Morridge Hill.
 And tell someone where you’re going and what time to expect you back.

-Stay: Combine mermaid dodging with pony riding at Leek’s Beaver Hall Equestrian Centre, with pony rides for children and beginners from £15.
-The site is less than a mile from the Peak District National Park, and has watersports and sailing nearby for safer splashing.
+Stay : Combine mermaid dodging with pony riding at Leek’s Beaver Hall Equestrian Centre , with pony rides for children and beginners from £15.
+The site is less than a mile from the Peak District National Park for watersports and sailing.

 Not for the faint-hearted, but a list of outdoor swims in the UK wouldn’t be complete without the Lake District and England’s deepest lake.
 Hardy swimmers can attempt to cross the three miles of Wastwater, which will take longer than expected if frequent gawps at Scafell Pike and the surrounding scenery are included.
-For a gentler paddle, dip your toes into the River Esk’s Tongue Pot, an emerald pool with a white pebble beach to its side.
+A gentler paddle can be had by dipping your toes into the River Esk’s Tongue Pot, an emerald pool with a white pebble beach to its side.

-For less wild swimming – although you’ll certainly have to wear a cossie – look for a campsite or holiday park with dipping opportunities on site or nearby (and sites with a hot tub, just because):
+To find less wild swimming – although you’ll certainly have to wear a cossie – look for a campsite or holiday park with dipping opportunities on site or nearby (and sites with a hot tub , just because):